letoram/arcan/src/a12/net/HACKING.md

 The stream-id is that of the last completed stream (if any).

 ### command - 8, rekey
-- [18     ] method
+- [18     ] mode
-- [19  + 8] nonce
-- [27  +32] method = 0     new Kpub : uint8[32]
+- [19  +32] mode = 0     new Kpub   : uint8[32]
-- [60  +32] method = 0   resumption : uint8[32]

-The re-key command is used as a double ratchet for forward security, and as a placeholder for stepping up the security level to a future PQ hardened scheme should someone's threat model involve oompaloompas.
-The only method currently accepted is [0], which is the same as the initial.

-When receiving a rekey, repeat the KDF using the new Kpub and use it for all future events on the connection.

-These must be issued in a ping-pong like fashion, if the one side has issued a rekey, it must not issue another one until the other end has.
-The server is first to issue a rekey.
-This is to avoid the situation where both ends have a rekey in flight, possibly breaking the connection.
+The rekey command is used to rotate keys for forward secrecy.
+When receiving a rekey key, calculate a new shared secret as per X25519 with [8..15] used as the nonce.

+Rekeying must be issued in a ping-pong manner.
+The listening endpoint has initiative.
+After it issues a rekeying, it is the outbound, then the listening and so on.

+This new shared secret should only be used for decoding and authenticating inbound packets after seeing the rekey.
+The KDF is still using BLAKE3 keyed with "arcan-a12 rekey", and key for HMAC being H(ssecret).

+Other modes are reserved for future step-up to PQ resistant KEMs and for establishing a resumption ticket in order to make a reconnection faster in the event of a connection loss.

 ### command - 9, directory-list
 - [18     ] notify : uint8